jhdrn/myra/README.md

     )

-    // Mount the component to a DOM element myra.mount(MyComponent, document.body)
+    // Mount the component to a DOM element myra.mount(<MyComponent />, document.body)
 ```

 #### Lifecycle events
 The following lifecycle events are fired:

+- willMount - called before the component will attach to the DOM
+- willRender - called before the component will be rendered
+- didRender - called after the component was rendered
 - didMount - called after the component was attached to the DOM
-- willMount - called before the component will attach to the DOM
-- willUpdate - called before the state of the component will update
 - willUnmount - called before the component will be detached from the DOM.

 ### Stateless components